pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 The dataset is available here, in a .zip file <a href="https://drive.google.com/file/d/1ZRrNKa9sBtyRi1jZ5ocFMrcuuY_erVYH/view?usp=drive_link">on Google Drive</a>.

-The MongoDB/PyMongo Jupyter notebook is available <a href="https://github.com/pw598/Articles/blob/main/MongoDB-II-Aggregation-Pipelines.ipynb">here</a>, and the MySQL companion piece, which uses a Google Colab notebook (for replicability) is located <a href="https://github.com/pw598/Articles/blob/main/MySQL-Companion-to-MongoDB-II-Aggregation-Pipelines.ipynb">here</a>.
+The PyMongo Jupyter notebook is available <a href="https://github.com/pw598/Articles/blob/main/MongoDB-II-Aggregation-Pipelines.ipynb">here</a>, and the MySQL companion piece, which uses a Google Colab notebook (for replicability) is located <a href="https://github.com/pw598/Articles/blob/main/MySQL-Companion-to-MongoDB-II-Aggregation-Pipelines.ipynb">here</a>.